What is Native Title?

 If a person or group believes it holds native title rights or interests to an area, they need to submit an application for the determination of native title to the Federal Court; which is responsible for managing all aspects of native title.

-As a Native Title Representative Body, NQLC is funded by the Department of Prime Minister and Cabinet to progress native title claims on behalf of traditional owners within their region.
+As a Native Title Representative Body, NQLC is funded by the National Indigenous Australians Agency to progress native title claims on behalf of traditional owners within their region.

 To learn more about the native title claim process within NQLC, please refer to our Native Title Claims: Legal Services page